astanway/gated-conv-nets/readme.md

   The authors use a newer technique called the adaptive softmax to approximate the softmax for speed.
 I have opted for Tensorflow's native implementation of sampled softmax for now until I have the time to read the adaptive softmax paper [0] and understand how it works.
 The sampled softmax works by simply approximating the total by sampling over a handful of classes in the vocabulary.
 This tends to work because most vocabularies tend have a Zipfian distribution of word frequencies.

   In this implementation, I use a depthwise 2d convolution, treating each input embedding dimension as a different channel.
 As per the paper, I progressively increase the dimensionality and context size as the layers increase.
 This particular net is 8 layers deep, with 2 residual layers, and an output embedding projection of 1024 dimensions.
 The sequence length is set at 20.
 I use weight normalization [1], as per the paper.
-The batch size is set to 750, and there is a decaying learning rate that starts at .5 and is reduced by 80% every epoch.
+The batch size is set to 750.

 TODO: